All Episodes

 Have you ever seen him with a Confederate flag anywhere?

-Now, look, you laugh what I'm telling you, that's what she's setting up here with this quote.
+I'm telling you, that's what she's setting up here with this question.

 Because you know what Andrew Mitchell thinks of those.

-Small town Tennessee, Southern Conservative, hunt guns, shoot things.
+Small-town Tennessee, southern conservative hunt guns, shoot things.

-He's chairman of Homeland Security, was on Wolf with CNN this afternoon and made this statement.
+Mike McCall, who is a member of Congress from Texas, he's chairman of Homeland Security, was on Wolf with CNN this afternoon and made this statement.

 I just got off the phone with the FBI and had a very good briefing with them.

-I can tell you this, they have opened this case now as a terrorism case, which is very significant.
+They have opened this case now as a terrorism case, which is very significant.

-My assumption is based on my experience, um, both as a federal prosecutor and as a chairman of Homeland Security, and that is we've seen too much of this traffic.
+My assumption is based on my experience, both as a federal prosecutor and as a chairman of Homeland Security, and that is we've seen too much of this traffic.

-Um, there are too many of the warning signs.
+There are too many of the warning signs.

 The targets are identical to the targets called by ISIS to attack.

-So my judgment, in my experience, is that this was a NISIS-inspired attack.
+So my judgment, in my experience, is that this was an ISIS-inspired attack.

 He's not waiting for Josh Ernest and the regime to finish their investigation to figure it out.

-He's putting together things that he knows and has seen as both the prosecutor and chairman of Homeland Security, ISIS-inspired attack.
+He's putting together things that he knows and has seen as both the prosecutor and chairman of Homeland Security ISIS-inspired attack.

-He said we've seen too much of this traffic.
+He said, we've seen too much of this traffic.

 Too many of the warning signs.

-And other drive-bys are doing similar work, trying to make it look like the last thing this guy is is an Islamic terrorist.
+And other drive-bys are doing similar work, trying to make it look like the last thing this guy is, is an Islamic terrorist.

 That couldn't possibly be.